andreikitaitsev/SymINDy/paper/paper.md

-Leveraging the powerful modelling capacity of symbolic regression and the sparse representability of dynamical systems, the python library **SymINDy** (Symbolic Identification of Nonlinear Dynamics) allows one to generate a symbolic representation of orbital anomalies from state observations only.
+Leveraging the powerful modelling capacity of symbolic regression and the sparse representability of dynamical systems, the python library **SymINDy** (Symbolic Identification of Nonlinear Dynamics) allows one to generate a symbolic representation of deterministic dynamica systems from state observations only.

 # Statement of need

 @Lipson used Genetic Programming to automate the inference of symbolic relations from data.
 Building on the work, a number of open source libraries have been developed
-[@deap; cranmer2020discovering; cranmer2020pysr].
+[@deap; @cranmer2020discovering; @cranmer2020pysr].

 @SINDy101 later proposed a different framework for data-driven dynamical systems, more recently translated in Python [@desilva2020pysindy].
 The limitation of SINDy, which goes together